ui-icts/redcap-admin-dashboard/README.md

 After downloading and enabling this module on your REDCap instance, a link to the Admin Dashboard will appear at the bottom of the Control Center sidebar.

 ### Configuration Options
+* **Default report view:** Selecting one of the default reports here will make it load immediately after opening the Admin Dashboard.
+Leaving this option unselected will display a simple landing page instead of loading a report (this is recommended, as reports with large result sets can take a while to process and should not be run unless necessary).
 * **Show archived projects:** Enabling this option will include archived projects in report views.
 Archived project titles are grey in color.
 * **Show deleted projects:** Enabling this option will include projects marked for deletion in report views.
 Deleted project titles are red in color.
 * **Display PIDs instead of titles in 'Projects by User' CSV file:** The list of project titles displayed on the "Projects by User" report can be extremely long and difficult to read in CSV format.
 Enabling this option will display a list of project ID numbers instead when exporting the CSV file.